72 hours in Cape Town

 Conquer Lion’s Head

-From Lion’s Head, the view on Cape Town comprises Table Mountain and the 12 Apostles.
-The hike and scramble up is fun and a bit challenging (if you are afraid of heights, skip on it and stick to Signal Hill), as well as very, very busy especially for sunset.
+From Lion’s Head, the view on Cape Town comprises Table Mountain, the 12 Apostles and the city bowl.
+The hike and scramble up to Africa’s most climbed mountain is fun and a bit challenging (if you are afraid of heights, skip on it and stick to Signal Hill), as well as very, very busy especially for sunset.

 If the Zeitz MOCAA, proudly rising at the waterfront of Cape Town, astonishes the visitor by its architecture, the Norval Foundation blends in its natural environment of mountains and vineyards.
 In the protected Cape Lowland wetland area full of endemic flowers and plants, cherry-picked modern African art is displayed in the galleries and sculpture garden.
 The quality of the temporary exhibits makes the Norval Foundation a museum to not miss and to visit often.